 At Home Senior Care: Preventing Falls

 According to the National Council on Aging, one in four seniors in the United States over the age of 65 will fall every year.
 Not only is it one of the greatest risks for seniors, falling is also the leading cause of both fatal and non-fatal injuries among those over 65.
-Should a senior choose to remain at home, their caregivers and families should take the necessary precautions to reduce the chance of the senior falling.
+Should a senior choose to remain at home, their caregivers and families should take the necessary precautions to reduce the chance of the senior falling and offer them at home senior care.

 Here are a few tips for fall-proofing your senior loved one’s home: